testbenchcc/recorder/README.md

 - Small, efficient form controls and buttons
 - Compact headers and labels for maximum content density
 - Responsive layouts that adapt to any screen size
+ - A header-level **Save configuration** button and inline banner on the Configuration page provide clear, non-jarring feedback when settings are updated.

 The **Configuration** page now includes several configuration cards: